schmelling/clock_evo/open_notebook/2016-11-25-opencon-berlin-wrap-up.md

 ### Up Next

 On the last day of OpenCon Berlin we met for a discussion session in a focus group to talk about how to put Open Science to action.
 We had a lot of ideas on how to raise awareness about Open Science.
-However, we didn't could to the point where we actually had some guidelines.
+However, we didn't came to the point where we actually had some guidelines.
 Thus, we started a [Google Group](https://groups.google.com/forum/?hl=de#!forum/openconberlin_action) and wrote down some thoughts in an [etherpad](https://public.etherpad-mozilla.org/p/OpenConBerlin2016).
-The goal is to create a "how to guide" or a collection of resources that helps researchers to get started with Open Science and write an article for RIO journal that summarizes our findings.
+The goal is to create a "how to guide" or a collection of resources that helps researchers to get started with Open Science.
+Further, we plan on writing an article for RIO journal that summarizes our findings.

 -- Cheers, Nic